bryanknox/azure-static-website-deploy-with-az-powershell/README.md

 # Cleaning up.

 ## Removing Azure Resources
-You can use the following PowerShell command to remove the Azure Resources for a specific environment.
+Remove the Azure Resources
+in a specific environment by using the following PowerShell command.

-WARNING: The script removes the entire Azure Resource Group and the resources contained in it.
+> WARNING: The script removes the entire Azure Resource Group and all of the resources it contains.

 PowerShell:
 ```